 During the 1980s, Holzer addressed wider audiences through mass communication and advertising to explore gender and identity.
 In 1981, her “Loving Series” had paintings by Peter Nadin.
 In 1982, Holzer installed her first large electronic sign, using LEDs, on the Spectacular board in New York’s Time Square.
 Her aphoristic texts were projected into other public places, buildings, LED signboards, or carved into marble as they were in the 1990 Venice Biennale, where she was the first female artist to be awarded the Leone d’Oro for best pavilion.
 The year before, 1989, Holzer was the first female artist chosen to represent the United States at the Venice Biennale.

 Holzer in 1989-1990 had a solo show, a spectacular installation on three floors of the Guggenheim Museum where a long LED sign formed a circle up a parapet wall.
 Words moved and flashed in red, green, and yellow lights, conveying more than 300 of her messages and disturbing declarations.
 In 2009, New York’s Whitney Museum had a 15 year survey of her work “For Chicago.”
 This was her first exhibition to lie flat on the floor where her LED pieces reduced language to pure light in a runway-like setting.
 Starting in 2010, Holzer’s work focused on government documents concerning the Mid-East; these were declassified U.S. Army documents from the war in Iraq.

-Adding to her long list of honors and the many honorary doctorate degrees Holzer has been given from colleges and universities, she received an award from Los Angeles’s MOCA for Distinguished Women in the Arts in 2010.
+Holler was the first woman to represent America as a solo artist since 1990 at the Venice Biennale.
+Adding to her long list of honors and the many honorary doctorate degrees Holzer has been given from colleges and universities, she received an award from Los Angeles’s Museum of Contemporary Art for Distinguished Women in the Arts in 2010.
 The award itself was a bronze plaque which she had designed in 1994 with one of her “Truisms.”
 It read, “It is in your self-interest of find a way to be tender.”